-- 2.1 The provisions contained in paragraphs 187, 230, 240, 242 and 243 of Resolution 75/239 are of particular relevance to the IOPC Funds, and as such, the Organisation's recent activities relevant to those provisions are set out below. - 2.2 The Secretariat undertakes a wide variety of activities aimed at strengthening the IOPC Funds' relationship with Member and non-Member States, encouraging the worldwide adoption and understanding of the international regime for oil pollution compensation and assisting potential claimants.
+- 2.1 The provisions contained in paragraphs 235, 245 and 248 of Resolution 76/72 are of particular relevance to the IOPC Funds, and as such, the Organisation's recent activities relevant to those provisions are set out below. - 2.2 The Secretariat undertakes a wide variety of activities aimed at strengthening the IOPC Funds' relationship with Member and non-Member States, encouraging the worldwide adoption and understanding of the international regime for oil pollution compensation and assisting potential claimants.
 The IOPC Funds maintain a strong relationship with the International Maritime Organization (IMO), and the two organisations regularly cooperate on matters relating to States' ratification and implementation of the 1992 Civil Liability and Fund Conventions.
 This cooperation has strengthened further since 2016 when the IOPC Funds relocated to the building which houses the IMO Headquarters. - 2.3 The Secretariat regularly organises and participates in events such as national and regional workshops and gives presentations at conferences.
 The IOPC Funds also supports and actively participates in the major international oil spill conference and exhibitions, including Interspill, Spillcon and the International Oil Spill Conference (IOSC). - 2.4 The Secretariat regularly gives lectures to students of maritime law from various universities and runs an annual Short Course, a week-long programme for self-funded participants nominated by 1992 Fund Member States, covering all aspects of the work of the IOPC Funds and the international compensation regime.
 Workshops on the claims process and the annual Short Course in particular help prepare Member States ahead of any major oil pollution incident. - 2.5 The Secretariat also dedicates significant efforts to enhancing awareness and understanding of the IOPC Funds through the publication of numerous brochures and documentation and increased investment into the Organisation's online information services.
 The Claims Information Pack is specifically aimed at preparing States and potential claimants for a spill.
 As well as the 1992 Fund Claims Manual which sets out the admissibility criteria followed by the 1992 Fund, the pack also includes sector-specific guidelines to assist claimants from the fisheries and mariculture sector and the tourism sector.
-It also includes guidelines for presenting claims for clean-up and preventive measures, as well as guidelines for presenting claims for environmental damage. - 2.6 The governing bodies of the IOPC Funds usually meet twice a year in order to fulfil the requirements set out under Article 18 of the 1992 Fund Convention and Article 16 of the Supplementary Fund Protocol.
-Under those Articles, the governing bodies are required, amongst other things, to give instructions concerning the administration of the Funds to the Director and to supervise the proper execution of the Conventions and their own decisions.
-These sessions are also used to adopt new policy and practice to ensure the Conventions continue to function as intended.
-The 1992 Fund Assembly has established a number of Working Groups over the years to consider certain issues relating to the transport of oil by sea.
-These Working Groups have provided a forum for States to share their practices and experiences in dealing with large scale oil pollution incidents and related issues and, in many cases, have led to States agreeing to uniform practices or criteria.
+It also includes guidelines for presenting claims for clean-up and preventive measures, as well as guidelines for presenting claims for environmental damage.